This post may contain affiliate links, please see our privacy policy + disclosures for details.

 - 2 tablespoons unsalted butter

-- ½ cup leeks thinly sliced
+- ½ cup leeks, thinly sliced

-- ½ cup red onion thinly sliced
+- ½ cup red onion, thinly sliced

-- ¼ cup shallot minced
+- ¼ cup shallot, minced

-- 2 tablespoons chives fresh, chopped
+- 2 tablespoons chives, fresh, chopped

-- 2 tablespoons dill fresh, torn, divided
+- 2 tablespoons dill, fresh, torn, divided

-- ½ cup smoked salmon broken into bite sized chunks
+- ½ cup smoked salmon, broken into bite-sized chunks

-- 1 tablespoon capers rinsed and well drained
+- 1 tablespoon capers, drained and rinsed

 - 2 tablespoons crumbled goat cheese

-- 2 medium Roma tomatoes sliced 1/4-inch thickness
+- 2 medium Roma tomatoes, in ¼-inch slices

-- ¼ cup sundried tomatoes well-drained, chopped
+- ¼ cup sundried tomatoes, well-drained, chopped

-- ½ cup spinach fresh, chopped
+- ½ cup fresh spinach, chopped

 - ½ cup fresh English peas